UK-SBCoA-EbbertLab/RNApysoforms/README.md

 ## Contributing

-Contributions to `plotly_ggtranscript` are welcome!
+Contributions to `pytranscript` are welcome!
 Please feel free to submit a Pull Request.

 ## License